 Do your students want some tips for improving their English pronunciation?
 When my students ask me this question, here are a few of the tips that I give them.

-#1: Work on Listening
+#1: Work on Listening and Differentiating Words and Sounds

 When you’re a baby learning your first language, listening comes before speaking.
 Learning English in the same.
 The better you are at listening, the better you’ll be at speaking.